Bhavin9969/snaatak_2_md_file/application_repo.md

 | **Maintenance** | Needs regulat maintenance to ensure repositories are up-to-date. |
 | **Complexity** | Application repositories are large enough so with many contributors can be complex. |
 | **Single repositories** | If you have one single application repository then one drawback of a single repository is that any change in one application changes the status of the whole repository. |

+# Conclusion
+- Application repositories are essential components of modern software development practices.
+They provide a centralized and version-controlled environment for storing and managing all the files and resources related to an application.
+By using application repositories, development teams can collaborate more effectively, track changes, ensure version control, and streamline the software development process.

 ## Contact Information
 |Name	|Email address |